1939–40 FC Basel season: Championship final

 Basel won the 1.
 Liga championship title, but as explained there was no promotion.

 Swiss Cup

 All the teams from this years 1.
 Liga were given a bye for the first round and they started in the competition in the second round.
-The teams from the this season's Nationalliga, received byes for the first three rounds, they entered the competition in the fourth round.
+The teams from this season's Nationalliga, who had received byes for the first three rounds, had entered the competition in the fourth round.